Sheet Pan Gnocchi with Burrata

 (I know…groan.
 I just can’t help myself.)

 Truly, if you aren’t doing sheet pan dinners yet, WHAT ARE YOU WAITING FOR?
-They are an AMAZING way to get a beautiful, delicious dinner on the table with little mess.
+They are an AMAZING way to get a beautiful, delicious dinner on the table with a little mess.
+Especially for those busy, busy, busy weeknight dinners you usually dread cooking.

 Burrata + Gnocchi is an unbeatable combo, and the easy Italian spices add so much flavor.
 Gnocchi is a super easy pasta made with potatoes, and it’s usually naturally gluten-free (check the label to be sure)!
 Use the gnocchi from the pasta aisle – frozen gnocchi won’t work with this recipe.

 I recommend a mild or sweet Italian sausage for this recipe, especially if you’re serving kids…unless you really love spicy sausage!